Paul-Isache/s3cv/README.md

 🚀 Simple React application to show CV

-Minimalistic approach for a CV written using ReactHooks
+Minimalistic approach for a CV written using ReactHooks and deployed using CircleCI to S3